 Rewatch makes your company’s videos discoverable, collaborative, and accessible for your team, while giving you more visibility and control.
 When introducing your team to Rewatch, help them understand what they’ll get out of their new video hub.

 Share knowledge, seamlessly and easily: All-Hands meetings, onboarding videos, product demos – everything they need to move work forward, all in one place.
 Need to share a meeting recording with their team?
-Sync it to Rewatch in under 5 seconds.
+Sync it to Rewatch in seconds.

-Find the information they need, fast: Looking for videos can feel like a scavenger hunt – it is in Slack, Google Drive, your wiki?
+Find the information they need, fast: Looking for videos can feel like a scavenger hunt – is it in Slack, Google Drive, your wiki?
 With Rewatch, finding information is easy.
 Just search for a few keywords and jump directly to the right spot in the right video.

 Collaborate with their team in context: No more furiously scribbling down notes or trying to remember who said what.
-With Rewatch, they can follow up with teammates by posting questions or leaving feedback, directly on the video transcript.
+With Rewatch, they can follow up with teammates by posting questions or leaving feedback directly on the video transcript.

 Designed for everyone to use: For teammates on the go or with audio and visual impairments, Rewatch gives them the option to read, watch, or listen to videos.
 They can follow along with transcripts, closed captions, and customizable playback speed.

 3. Set some guidelines for how they’ll use Rewatch